Board of Directors

 Glen Kearns is serving as Integrated Vice President, Diagnostic Services and Chief Information Officer for London Health Sciences Centre and St. Joseph's Health Care, London, Ontario, working with core services such as information technology services, medical imaging, laboratory medicine and telemedicine.
 Glen is collaborating with others to advance the patient care experience, the quality of services and level of personalized medicine for patients receiving services in London.
 Along with industry partners and others, Glen led the development of Canada's first hospital-based patient portal.
 Glen is working to support the regionalization of eHealth technologies to position the adoption of advanced medical and clinical analytics, in support of quality and safety for patients.
 He holds a CHE (Canadian Healthcare Executive) designation from the Canadian College of Health Care Executives, an Honors Business Administration (HBA) degree from the Ivey School of Business, University of Western Ontario, London, ON as well as a Masters of Religious Education (MRE) degree from Trinity Western University, Langley, BC.

-Jane Berardini - Member
+Jane Berardini - Secretary-Treasurer

 Jane is a Registered Nurse who presently works in Public Health in Maternal and Child Health.
 She has a passion for youth and working with young mothers.
 She has taught secondary school parenting and health care in the past.
 Jane also volunteers with a program in her community that supports people who live in poverty.
 Access to health resources and supports and connecting people to their community is something that is very important to Jane.
 In her spare time, Jane enjoys going to concerts and visiting her children who live in Vancouver.

 Alan McCafferty - Member